Kyra15/CanIWatchItOnAPlane/README.md

 # Can I Watch It On A Plane?
-A web app for people who want to know if a movie is too mature before watching it at 30,000 feet in front of the other passengers on your plane (or anywhere, really).
+A web app for people who want to know if a movie is too mature before watching it at 30,000 feet in front of the other passengers on your plane (or anywhere really).
 Search any movie, get a plain-English verdict on the mature content without spoilers.

 ## How it works:
 1. Go to [caniwatchitonaplane.onrender.com](https://caniwatchitonaplane.onrender.com)